 While working on your book, you probably imagined your ideal reader.
 Maybe an eager young bookworm so drawn into your story they miss their stop on the subway.
 Or a retiree relaxing by a pool, cracking the spine on your newly minted tome.
 While this is a great tool for crafting your novel, when it comes to marketing, you need to think bigger.
 I guarantee you have other readers beyond that ideal, readers you may have not even thought about yet.
 The key of course, is getting those readers to show up.

-If you read my first post or attended one of my workshops, you’ll know how strongly I believe in preparation.
+If you read my newsletter or have attended one of my workshops, you’ll know how strongly I believe in preparation.
 When it comes to marketing yourself, it’s important to have both realistic expectations and a sound plan.
 Knowing your desired audience before you lift the phone to make a cold is critical.
 “Readers” or “fans,” even “children” or “adults” isn’t sufficient.
 In pitching yourself to any venue or media outlet, they’ll want to know who is going to tune in and how many.

 Audience is key to everything: it’ll help determine the best venue, event style, promotional partners, event date and time.
 Most books have more than one audience; that’s representative of a rich and varied narrative, bravo!
 But trying to aim for all those different audiences at the same time, while not impossible, can stretch you thin.
 By identifying the key audience for an event or marketing strategy, you are focusing and amplifying your energy to reach those specific readers.
 You’re designing a program in which a consumer can easily see themselves and their interests.
 And if you know who you’re marketing to, your venues and media outlets will too.